jakerella/jordankasper.com/content/posts/an-overview-of-the-open-source-ecosystem.md

 #### Choosing an Open Source License

 Developers are able to choose any license they wish, or none (thus retaining all rights).
+Every license falls somewhere on a spectrum from highly permissive to  very restrictive.
+The "MIT" license referenced above is very permissive because it releases nearly every right a consumer could want.
+Of course, it comes with absolutely no warranty and is provided 100% as-is with no expectation of support of any kind.
+You can view many [licenses in a categorized fashion](https://opensource.org/licenses/category) on the OSI website.

-There are some [helpful tools](https://choosealicense.com/licenses/) for developers to select a license based on various criteria and things they wish to protect.
-Licenses generally fall into [a few broad categories](https://opensource.org/licenses/category), and in many cases an open source author will choose a very permissive license when they start their open source journey.
+In many cases an open source developer will choose a very permissive license when they start their open source journey.
 They might then pull back to a less permissive license later, but that often does not happen.

-Open source developers are just that: developers.
+An important thing to remember is that open source developers are just that: developers.
 They are (usually) not lawyers and have no background in intellectual property rights and protections.
 Often times this means the developer will simply choose a license they see on a popular code repository they use, replicating it without thinking.

 If a developer _does_ take time to think about the license they use, there are a few questions they might ask themselves:

-* **Do I care about patent rights on any of this work?**
+* Do I care about patent rights on any of this work?
-If so, they might choose the [Apache 2.0 license](https://opensource.org/licenses/Apache-2.0) which specifically discusses patent licensure and protections of the same.
-* **Do I care about requiring improvements to my software to also be open source?**
+* Do I care about requiring improvements to my software to also be open source?
-In highly permissive licenses the consumer is able to use _and modify_ the open source software with no restriction.
-However, if the producer chooses the [GPLv3 license](https://opensource.org/licenses/GPL-3.0) then modifications must also be distributed as open source software.
-* **Do I care about the license used on derivative works?**
+* Do I care about the license used on derivative works?
-This is a fairly specialized category, but if a producer not only wants modifications to be made open source, but also wants those derivative works to be under a similarly permissive license, then they may choose the [Lesser GPLv3 (LGPL) license](https://opensource.org/licenses/LGPL-3.0).
+* Do I care about compatibility within another project or platform?

-If none of these questions is relevant to the producer, they may go with an extremely permissive license such as [MIT](https://opensource.org/licenses/MIT) or [BSD-3](https://opensource.org/licenses/BSD-3-Clause).
-The MIT, BSD-3, and Apache 2.0 licenses were the [most popular by visitor count to the relevant OSI webpages in 2024](https://opensource.org/blog/top-open-source-licenses-in-2024), accounting for around 77% of all traffic.
+> This is another reminder that **I am not a lawyer** and you should consult with one if you have questions on open source licenses.
+That said, here's an interesting set of data on the [most popular licenses (by pageview and visitors) to the relevant OSI webpages in 2024](https://opensource.org/blog/top-open-source-licenses-in-2024), with the MIT, BSD-3, and Apache 2.0 licenses accounting for around 77% of all traffic.

 ---